 —thrust the bar forward like a one-handed spear, scissoring her legs to add torque to the strike.
 Thad Smith took it right in the sternum and collapsed into a handful of demon-jock brethren, sending them all into a disorganized scatter.
 Eun landed in a cool-ass stance, barbell at the ready.
 She looked back at Peter.

 [—push?
 Absolutely.]
 She turned the barbell sideways.
 He took the left, she took the right.

 “RAAAAAHHHH!!!”
-They both drove forward, clotheslining the jocks with forty-five pounds of machine-smithed steel.
+They both drove forward, clotheslining jocks with forty-five pounds of machine-smithed steel.
 They hit three in the neck before the bar bent and curled into a steely horseshoe.
 Peter broke left and Eun shot right.

+Kora, meanwhile, spun three times with balletic grace, alternating high-low slashes with her sword and her shield.
+None of them hit, but she forced Blake to backpedal frantically.
 “Ruh!
 RUH!”
 Demonized Blake swiped and flailed, trying to catch her with a lucky strike.
 It wasn’t gonna happen; her technique was perfect.

 She finished by uppercutting him in the nuts with the edge of her shield, then kick-flipped back, hitting his chin with the ball of her foot.
-She landed in a crouch and began chanting, shaking the air with eldritch power.
+She landed in a crouch and began chanting, shaking the air with arcane power.
 Incandescence poured off her sword, flooding the Locker with undiluted brilliance.

 If you only knew.
 Peter’s lips curled into a smile.

 Kora’s mouth yawed open in a slow-motion roar.

 Dylan Rabe threw a sloppy hook, but Kora ducked it and scored his body with a flurry of strikes.